-Factors such as ease of deployment, scaleability, vendor size and whether an industry-specific solution is necessary also come into play depending on your project goals.
+Factors such as ease of deployment, scalability, vendor size and whether an industry-specific solution is necessary also come into play depending on your project goals.

 Are you expecting sales or operational growth from the new ERP system?

 What rate of sales or operational growth are you expecting?

 Over what period of time do you expect this growth?

 How will you define a successful ERP deployment project?

 What metrics will you use for establishing the success of the project?

 What strategic goals will the new software help your company achieve?

 What specific process or business improvements are you planning on achieving by deploying the new ERP solution?
-Is ISO or any other Qualification (i.e. FDA 21 CFR Part 11 Validation, Annex 11 Validation) a Goal of the Project?

 How can you quantify these targeted improvements?

-What is the expected lifespan for the new FRP system?
+What is the expected lifespan for the new ERP system?